 Numerous studies have explored the relationship between video length and level of engagement.
 According to one study, videos that are two minutes get the most engagement, and videos between two to three minutes yield a significant drop-off.
 You can say a LOT in two minutes.

 9) Dress to impress

-It always helps to wear clothes you know you look good in, and that make you feel like a million bucks.
-However, some patters and colors look terrible on camera.
-Read more about this important topic here.
+It always helps to wear clothes you know you look good in, and that makes you feel like a million bucks.
+However, some patterns and colors look terrible on camera.

 10) Use a great director and crew

 There’s no getting around it: Having the right people on your team makes a huge difference in the finished product.
 You need an expert director who can draw out the CEO’s personality.
 You need a crew that knows how to make every shot look great.
 A world-class team will have the expertise to make your CEO shine through video.

 11) Update!
 Extra step you shouldn’t forget – Promote your video!

 Once you have produced your video and have the finished product, it is time to show it to the world.
 In this last step it is time to promote your video.
 There are multiple options that you have available to you.
 You can share it on your social media channels, website, or other relevant platforms.
 You can upload it to various video sharing websites, such as YouTube and Vimeo.
 You can also get paid views by launching a sponsored video ad campaign.
 You may want to consider partnering with people that already have an established following among the right groups of people, such as influencers and industry leaders – they can bring both exposure and authoritativeness to your video.

 And with that in mind:

 Are you interested in making a great CEO profile video?
 Indigo Productions will capture your company’s brand, mission, and voice.
 Give us a call at 212-765-5224 or visit our contact page.